 Becaplermin

-SEO Description: Discover **Becaplermin**, a recombinant human platelet-derived growth factor (rhPDGF-BB) used for treating chronic diabetic foot ulcers.
-Learn about its me
+Discover Becaplermin, a recombinant human platelet-derived growth factor (rhPDGF-BB) used to accelerate healing in chronic diabetic foot ulcers.
+Learn abou

 What is Becaplermin?